deepakhajare/maas/docs/troubleshooting.rst

 **SOLUTION**: You will need to either:

-* Configure your existing DHCP server to point to the MAAS server
+* Configure your existing DHCP server to point to the MAAS server.

 or

 * Enlist nodes using avahi, which is the preferred option.
+For a quick guide to this, please see https://wiki.ubuntu.com/ServerTeam/MAAS/AvahiBoot

 **Can't log in to node**
 ========================

 Sometimes you may wish to login directly to a node on your system.
-When MAAS provisions the nodes it also copies across existing ssh keys and sets up ssh on the node to authenticate via key.
+If you have set up Juju and MAAS, the attached nodes will automatically receive existing ssh keys and sets up ssh on the node to authenticate via key, so you can just login with no password from the server.
 There is also an option in the MAAS web interface to add new ssh keys to the nodes (via Preferences in the drop down menu which appears when clicking your username in the top-right of the page).

-**Forgot superuser password**
+**Forgot MAAS superuser password**
 ====================

 As long as you have sudo privileges, this is not a disaster.
-You can use the maas command to change the password:
+You can use the ``maas`` command to change the password for the MAAS superuser on the MAAS server:

     ``sudo maas changepassword maas-root``